Marcus Annaeus Lucanus (Lucan) (39 - 65 AD)

 Marcus Annaeus Lucanus (39 - 65 AD) was a Latin poet born in Cordoba, Spain, and the nephew of the philosopher Seneca.
-Prominent in the reign of Nero, he was later forced to kill himself when he was discovered to be involved in a plot against the emperor.
+Prominent during the reign of Nero, he was later forced to kill himself when he was discovered to be involved in a plot against the emperor.

-Did you know...?
+Did you know...

 Among those forced to commit suicide in connection with the Pisonian conspiracy to overthrow Nero were Seneca, Lucan, Petronius, and Tigellinus.